Aerial view of cars in a parking lot.

 I am approaching the end of my lease – should I order now or arrange a lease extension and wait?

 If you’re nearing the end of your current lease, we’d recommend that you start the search for your next car as soon as you can.
-You can then place your next order three months before the end of your existing lease.
-Once you’ve placed your order, we can extend the lease on your current vehicle until your new one is ready.
+You can then order three months before the end of your existing lease.

-You can also extend your lease by logging in to your Motability Scheme online account and going to the ‘Current lease’ section.
+You can see your options by signing in to your Motability Scheme online account and going to the ‘Current lease’ section.
+You’ll see this if you’re within the last three months of your lease.

 Sign in